rodelcabs/backend_exam/README.md

 - NodeJS
 - MySQL (xampp & phpmyadmin)

-### Startup
+### Startup (Instructions)
-Make sure you have installed NodeJS and you have mysql in your machine, run `$ npm install` for installation.
+Make sure you have installed NodeJS and you have mysql in your machine, then clone this repository and run `$ npm install` for installation.
 - `$ npm run dev` - to run in your machinge (development environment)
 - `$ nrpm run test` - to test api if working